jeffrey82221/resume_revision/2024_resume.md

 ## PROJECT

-### Enhance and Scale-Up the Data Pipeline of Graph Data as a Service
+### Enhance and Scale-Up Data Pipeline of Graph Data as a Service
 **2024/1-2024/12**

 **Goal**

-1. Reduce the data update latency and increase the overall throughout.
+1. Reduce the data update latency and increase the overall throughout of a RDB-to-Graph DB data pipeline.
 2. Refactor the architecture to enhance the data lineage explainabity for easier data governance.
 3. Enhance the integration testing workflow to facilitate team's code delivery efficiency and quality.